rolfvreijdenberger/izzum-statemachine/README.md

 The unittests and the examples provided can serve as extra documentation on how to use it.

 ### Use your own specific domain models ###
-It can be tailored to your application domain by using an adapter for your persistence layer (postgresql/mysql, memcache, sessions etc), a loader for your purpose (yaml~, json~, postgresql) and an abstraction of your [application specific domain models](https://en.wikipedia.org/wiki/Domain_model "domain model on wikipedia") by using a subclassed builder that creates the domain model you want to associate with a statemachine.
+It can be tailored to your application domain to work together with your own [application specific domain models](https://en.wikipedia.org/wiki/Domain_model "domain model on wikipedia")

-This allows you to operate on your own domain models by using them as an argument to your `Command` (transition logic) and `Rule` (transition guard) classes.

 ### Easy configuration ###
 Izzum makes it simple to define a statemachine with transitions and states by providing simple objects that handle the loading logic for you.
-A LoaderData object contains data to fully configure one transition between 2 states and a Loader class can handle the loading of the statemachine via LoaderData for you.
-Implement your own loader to adapt it to your configuration wishes like getting the data from a database or file.

 A full implementation using [php PDO](http://php.net/manual/en/intro.pdo.php) is provided, which enables you to directly connect to postgresql/sqlite/mysql/MSSQL database